 Calls to 111 are recorded.
 All calls and the records created are maintained securely, and will only be shared with others directly involved with your care.

-Over the years, general practice has changed and the services provided have increased in variety.
-Although our main function is to provide help when you fall ill, many of our services are aimed at preventing illnesses and catching them in their earliest and most treatable stages.
+Over the years general practice has changed and the services provided have increased in variety.
+Although our main function is to provide help when you fall ill, many of our services are aimed at preventing illness and catching them in their earliest and most treatable stages.